FOSH-following-demand/thermostatic-water-bath/documentation/building/README.md

 <br>

 ### 4. Last checks before powering up/using for the first time:
-  __DO NOT POWER WITH 12v the peltier module without Heatsink !! it may burn you or cause damage to the driver.__
+  :warning: :warning: __DO NOT POWER WITH 12v the peltier module without Heatsink !! it may burn your skii or cause damage to the driver.__ :warning: :warning: